danimedi/danimedi.github.io/_posts/2025-06-26-a-family-malady.md

 If I were younger,
 I'd save my tears and find a new partner.
 If I were honest,
-I'd confess I want to punish him —
+I'd confess I want to punish him,
 to make him suffer… like I did.
 If I could free myself from one thing,
 I'd choose to stop thinking
 about when I became such a terrible mother.
 <br>
 Oh Lord,
-hear my plea —
+hear my plea,
 turn my tears into holy water
 to cleanse all these sins and wrongs.
 May my repentance